What Is VoIP And How It Works | A Complete Guide On VoIP

 👉 Computers and Laptops: If you want to make video calls or conference with your co-workers, you can use your computer or laptop for this purpose.
 It’s really easy because all the hardware elements needed are built-in inside modern devices.
 For a better audio connection, an external microphone is useful but it is not necessary if you just need to chat with friends via video calling.

 I hope, now you have a basic idea about VoIP.
-So if you want to shift to VOIP and searching for the best VOIP service providers, then here are my top picks.
+So if you want to shift to VOIP and search for the best VOIP service providers, then here are my top picks.

 VOIP got very popular lately due to the fact that it is both cheaper and easier (due to the internet infrastructure and wide availability of IP-capable devices) than traditional telephony services.
 No wonder then, that many people use VoIP as an alternative for their regular phone service.